slmpc/Open-Epsilon/src/main/java/com/github/lumin/graphics/README.md

-# Lumin Graphics
+# Hikari Graphics

 **English** | [简体中文](README_zh.md)

-Lumin Graphics is a lightweight, high-performance rendering framework designed for modern Minecraft modding.
+Hikari Graphics is a lightweight, high-performance rendering framework designed for modern Minecraft modding.

 ### IMPORTANT: The English version may occasionally be out of sync.